Privacy Policy

 OpenAI Ireland Limited, Dublin, Ireland

-Processing in accordance with a European legal framework if applicable
+Processing in accordance with European legal structure

 Legal bases

 • Art.
-6(1)(b) GDPR (contract / pre-contractual measures)
+6 para.
+1 lit. b GDPR (contract / pre-contractual measures),

 • Art.
-6(1)(f) GDPR (legitimate interests, e.g., system security)
+6 para.
+1 lit. f GDPR (legitimate interests, e.g. system security),

 • Art.
-6(1)(a) GDPR (consent), if use is explicitly voluntary and based on consent
+6 para.
+1 lit. a GDPR (consent), insofar as use is expressly voluntary and based on consent.

 Note

-Users should avoid entering sensitive personal data where possible.
-Processing nevertheless takes place in accordance with this privacy policy.
-Internal systems (e.g., calendars) are operated on our own or contractually bound servers within the EU.
+Internal systems (e.g. calendar) are operated on our own or contractually bound servers within the EU.

-Transfers to third countries, appropriate safeguards
+Transfer to third countries, appropriate safeguards

 Storage period

-14. Disclosure of Personal Data
+14. Disclosure of personal data

-15. Storage time and deletion
+15. Storage period and deletion

 • Server log files: generally a maximum of 14 days.